rh17983/Failure-Predictor-PREVENT/Readme.md

 Output:

-- Vizualization of the Prediction & Localization of Prevent-A, Prevent-E, and Premise on the experimental data sets with seeded faults
+- Visualization of the prediction and localisation of Prevent-A, Prevent-E, and Premise on the experimental data sets with seeded faults
-- Calculation of the false positive rate of the Prevent-A, Prevent-E, and Loud on a one week of normal data
+- Calculation of the false positive rate of the Prevent-A, Prevent-E, and Loud on a one-week normal data

 ```